gornostal/Modific/README.md

 **Go through changed lines** `Ctrl+Shift+Page Up(Down)`

-For those who expected to see a clone of Netbeans feature - unfortunately, with existing ST3 API that is impossible :(
+For those who expected to see a clone of Netbeans feature - unfortunately, with existing Sublime Text API that is impossible :(

 [Discussion on the forum](http://www.sublimetext.com/forum/viewtopic.php?f=5&t=7468)